reactphp/stream/README.md

 implementation.

 Events `close`, `drain` and `error` will be propagated to the stream.
-Events `close` and `error` propagation will cause the stream to stop being writtable.
+Events `close` and `error` propagation will cause the stream to stop being writable.

 ### CompositeStream